Search Blogs

 When comparing UC Berkeley vs UCLA, academics should be the primary focus.
 It's essential to thoroughly research and understand the faculties, facilities, departments, subjects, and curriculum of each university before making a final decision.
 So, which university stands out academically - UCLA or UC Berkeley?

-UC Berkeley offers over 350 degree programs across 130 academic departments and 80 interdisciplinary research units.
+UC Berkeley University offers over 350 degree programs across 130+ academic departments and 80 interdisciplinary research units.
 At UCLA, students can choose from a vast array of programs across various disciplines.
 The university provides opportunities to pursue a minor along with a major degree, or even to earn a master’s degree as an undergraduate.
 Let’s explore their academic offerings to see which one is a few steps ahead.

 amber